journalehsan/vortex-fm/README.md

 A modern, Windows Explorer-like file manager built with Iced and libcosmic for Linux systems.

 > [!NOTE]
-> This project is a fork of [cosmic-files](https://github.com/pop-os/cosmic-files) and is still a work in progress
+> This project is a fork of [cosmic-files](https://github.com/pop-os/cosmic-files) by [Ehsan Tork](https://journalehsan.github.io/) and is still a work in progress

 ## Features